 A two-artist figurative sculpture exhibition was held at The Handmark Gallery in Hobart in September 2011.
 Sir Guy Green a previous Governor of Tasmania and patron to the arts officially opened this show.

-Christopher has twice been a finalist in the Deakin University Contemporary Small Sculpture Award, a finalist in the Tom Bass Sculpture Prize and the Bakhap Award for Sculpture.
-He was a contributing artist in the Art of the body: health, beauty & desire exhibition as part of Mona Foma 2019.
+Christopher has twice been a finalist in the Deakin University Contemporary Small Sculpture Award, a finalist in the Tom Bass Sculpture Prize, the Bakhap Award for Sculpture and the Toorak Village Sculpture Exhibition.
+He was a contributing artist in the Art of the body: health, beauty & desire exhibition as part of Mona Foma 2019 and again at the Medical Science Precinct, Hobart.